jjbruwer/1nebula-assessment-fe/README.md

 2. How could one change this function so that data types are checked as well as values?

 ## Answer 2
+1.1.
+The two values would be treated the same.
+One is a string and the other is a number.
+1.2.
 ..

 ## Question 3